MAKOMO/mongo2neo4j/example/README.md

 ## Preparation

-You need Neo4j installed.
+The Neo4j application must be installed.
 The most easiest way is to download and install [Neo4j Desktop](https://neo4j.com/download-center/#desktop) which is a desktop UI that allows to manage Neo4j DBMS on your local system.
 Furthermore, it's the most comfortable way of installing the [SemSpect Graph App](https://doc.semspect.de/docs/neo4j-graph-app/) for Neo4j.

 Once you have installed Neo4j Desktop: